Brick Walkways

 The Precision Bedding Phase

 This bedding layer is strictly non-structural; its only job is to provide a perfectly flat "nest" for the pavers to sit in.
 By using angular limestone chips instead of rounded sand, we create a high-friction environment that prevents individual stones from rocking or tilting under foot traffic.
+This pristine finish is essential to enhance curb appeal and elevate your property value.

 Geotextile Separation Strategy